ludicast/ice/README.markdown

 ## Why another templating engine when there is Liquid?

-Liquid is excellent but has several disadvantages
+[Liquid](http://github.com/tobi/liquid) is excellent but it showing its age in a few ways:

 * Hard to extend without knowing Liquid internals
 * Introduces yet-another-language, whereas many designers/developers are already familiar with javascript